Abdelgo/SPARK_/.ipynb_checkpoints/spark_intro-checkpoint.md

-Spark installation:
+# Spark installation on MAC OS:
 open a shell on mac :
 > javac - version (to chek if 1.8)
 > wget http:thelinkoftheapachespark
 > tar xvf 'thefiledownloaded'
 > cd into the file
 > ./sbin/start-all.sh (will start an instance of spark)
 > ./bin/park-shell (run the spark shell)
 check the spark UI port

 inside the bin folder > ls
 beeline			load-spark-env.sh	spark-class		spark-sql		sparkR